tompapatolis/soundpad/README.md

 * Make sure you have .NET Framework 4.7 or higher installed
 * Copy the executable in a folder (Create C:\Program Files\SoundPAD)
 * Run and enjoy!

+(If you get a browser warning about the .exe file just select "keep" from the menu)